KXVA: Translators

 There were two additional translators.
 KIDT-LD (channel 44) at Stamford closed in August 2020 to allow US Cellular to commence 600 MHz cellular service and never reopened on a new channel; the license was surrendered on July 8, 2021.
 KIDB-LD (channel 35) at Sweetwater closed in March 2022.
+On February 23, 2026, an FCC rule change required stations licensed as broadcast translators and not low-power TV stations, including the remaining two, to be assigned translator-type call signs.
+As a result, KIDV-LD became K34RK-D and KIDU-LD became K17PM-D.